ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/networked-individualism.md

 Hero studied the inside of the fridge, his expressive face clearly indicating that he'd forgotten what he was looking for.

 "Ah, so," he said, selecting a taro root.
-"Would you like to try?" he said, offering some to Alex.

-"No thanks."
-Hero began to cut the root.
+He cut it directly on the jet black counter and then swept the slices into his hand.

+"I'll introduce you to my dog," said Hero.

+Alex followed Hero through a crowd of older Rotary members into a room off the kitchen, and pointed into a dark cave.

+"Here she is."

+A yellow lab wagged its tail at Hero and Alex.
+Hero kneeled on a pillow besides the dog's bed and let the dog eat the taro out of his hand.

+"What's her name?"

+"Daisy," said Hero.

-Alex nodded and returned to the living room, joining a group of Mexican students.
+After a period of silence, Alex excused himself and returned to the living room.
+As soon as he entered, Emilio draped his arm over his shoulder.

 "Let's take a picture," said Emilio, gesturing towards the windows overlooking Taipei.